iluvjava/Maths/Notebook 2.0 obsidian/MATH 000 Math Essential/Analysis/Heine Borel.md

 **Observations and Context**

-1. If the set of points in a topology (i.e: The interval $[a, b]$) is finite, then for ever open covers of the set, will have a finite sub cover that also covers the set.
+1. If the set of points in a topology (i.e: The interval $[a, b]$) is finite, then for every open covers of the set, will have a finite sub cover that also covers the set.

 **Proof**